j3xugit/RaptorX-Contact/README.md

 Some auxiliary code will be gradually uploaded.

-The testsets used in the PLoS CB paper and the multiple sequence alignment for the CASP13 hard targets are available at http://raptorx.uchicago.edu/download/
+The testsets used in the PLoS CB paper and the multiple sequence alignment for the CASP13 hard targets are available at http://raptorx.uchicago.edu/download/ .
+Two deep models are also available for download at the same site.
+After login this site, please check out 0README.data4contactPrediction.txt and 0README.models4ContactDistancePrediction.txt for the download of data and models.

 Contact: Jinbo Xu, jinboxu@gmail.com